dyne/dowse/README.md

-zsh iptables ebtables sqlite3 procps gettext-base procps net-tools autoconf libssl-dev libbind-dev libpcap-dev unzip wget gcc make liblo-dev libnetfilter-conntrack3 libnetfilter-queue-dev libsqlite3-dev libjemalloc-dev libseccomp2 libsodium-dev libhiredis-dev libkmod-dev
+zsh iptables ebtables sqlite3 procps gettext-base procps net-tools autoconf libssl-dev libbind-dev libpcap-dev unzip wget gcc make liblo-dev libnetfilter-conntrack3 libnetfilter-queue-dev libsqlite3-dev sqlite3 libjemalloc-dev libseccomp2 libsodium-dev libhiredis-dev libkmod-dev bind9-host
 ```

 3. Choose which user should be running dowse: your own is fine, or
    eventually create one just for that to separate filesystem
    permissions.

-4. As the user of choice, run `make`
+4. As the user of choice, run `make` inside the dowse source

 5. As root, run `make install`

+6. If necessary edit the files in the `/etc/dowse` folder, especially
+   `settings` where it should be indicated the address for the local
+   network you like to create.

 7. As the dowse user of choice and inside the source, fire up the
    startup script `./start.sh`

-Dowse is now running, but there is no graphical interface at the
+Dowse is now running with a web interface on port 80.

-moment.
-To interact and check the status there is only a console with
+To interact with dowse there is also a console with commands prefixed
-commands prefixed with `dowse-` (tab completion available).

-To enter it run zsh without extensions and source the main script:
+with `dowse-` (tab completion available).
+To enter it run zsh without
-first type `zsh -f` and press enter, then type `source
+extensions and source the main script: first type `zsh -f` and press
-/usr/local/dowse/zshrc` and press enter.
+enter, then type `source /usr/local/dowse/zshrc` and press enter.

 If you like the dowse user to have an interactive console every time
-it logs in, then do `ln -s /usr/local/dowse/zshrc $HOME`.
+it logs in, then do `ln -s /usr/local/dowse/zshrc $HOME/.zshrc`.

-If necessary edit the files in the `/etc/dowse` folder, maybe with the address for the local network you like to create or the wifi you like to connect to.

 If all went well now one should be able to connect any device to the
 internet as you did before, via Dowse.

 ## Embedded ARM devices

-Using https://beta.devuan.org just compile and install Dowse following the procedure above.
-Images are available for a several popular ARM devices including RaspberryPI2 and 3, BananaPI, Cubieboard etc.
+Using https://www.devuan.org just compile and install Dowse following
+the procedure above.
+Images are available for a several popular ARM
+devices including RaspberryPI2 and 3, BananaPI, Cubieboard etc.

 # Visualization